CENTRE FOR LEARNING & TEACHING

 The Writing Centre is a division of the Centre for Learning & Teaching within the Towers Library.
 The Writing Centre coordinator is available every day – except Thursday – after school for students to access help with writing and research.
 Students are able to make appointments and drop in for one-on-one guidance with essay writing, information literacy skills, and university applications.

-Mathematics is important in many university disciplines, therefore, it is essential that we provide students with a strong mathematical foundation.
+Mathematics is important in many university disciplines; therefore, it is essential that we provide students with a strong mathematical foundation.
 The Math Centre helps, through individual and small-group tutorial sessions, those students who struggle with mathematics.
-The program is facilitated by a current University of Waterloo co-operative education math student who is supervised by the staff of the CLT.
+The program is facilitated by one of the school’s Associate Faculty (e.g. a math co-operative education student from a local university) who is supervised by the staff of the GLC.

 Missed Test Policy

-Learning Resource Services maintains the records of students with learning exceptionalities, certifies eligibility for services, determines reasonable accommodations, and develops plans for the provision of accommodations for students.
-For more information regarding the accommodations currently offered to students with learning exceptionalities, please contact the School’s Learning Resource Specialist.
+The Coordinator of Academic Support maintains the records of students with learning exceptionalities, certifies eligibility for support services, determines reasonable accommodations, and develops plans for the provision of accommodations for students.
+For more information regarding the accommodations currently offered to students with learning exceptionalities, please contact the School’s Coordinator of Academic Support.

-Each Monday and Thursday during the morning break, faculty are available to meet with students to provide remedial help for their classes.
+Each Wednesday, faculty are available to meet with students to provide remedial help for their classes.
 Students should notify their teacher in advance that they are attending Open Classroom.

 Students who require additional assistance in an academic subject, or who would benefit from an “academic coach,” may request a tutor who may be a senior student or tutors engaged from outside the school community.
-All requests for tutoring should be made through the School’s Learning Resource Specialist.
+There are additional fees for subject-specific tutoring and academic coaching and all requests for tutoring should be made through the School’s Coordinator of Academic Support.
+Please note that only tutors that are arranged through the Coordinator of Academic Support are permitted to tutor SAC students on campus; any tutors arranged through outside agencies not pre-approved by the School must meet with students off-campus.

 Standing Committee for Excellence in Teaching & Learning